How does coming out as transgender affect romantic relationships?

-In my experience, it is often the impact on the romantic relationship, which is more traumatic for the trans person than the process of identifying as trans or in coming out.
-But the experience is unique to each couple and needs to be managed in a safe space, where feelings can be discussed openly and safely.
+In my experience, it is often the impact on the romantic relationship that is more traumatic for the trans person than the process of identifying as trans or in coming out.
+But, the experience is unique to each couple and needs to be managed in a safe space, where feelings can be discussed openly and safely.

 The option to transition is something that often the trans person wants to explore.
 If the couple affected are older and/or have been together for a long time then it may well be that the relationship can accommodate the transition.
-Especially if the sexual side of the relationship has already waned and thus it may be that companionship is the primary reward of the relationship and this can often continue.
+Especially if the sexual side of the relationship has already waned, it may be that companionship is the primary reward of the relationship and this can often continue.

 There is a lot here for a couple to negotiate as one partner considers or explores the implication of coming out and/or transitioning.
-Often the trans partner is torn between the longing to hold on to their relationship, suffering extreme grief it appears to be slipping away.
-And yet it is also understandable and usual that they will want to open up an exploration of who they are and what this means for their identity.
+Often the trans partner is torn between the longing to hold on to their relationship, suffering extreme grief as it appears to be slipping away.
+And yet, it is also understandable and usual that they will want to open up an exploration of who they are and what this means for their identity.